dirigeants/klasa/tutorials/PieceStores.md

 module.exports = Genre;
 ```

 Here we see some heavy customization.
+Additionally, there is a second argument to applyToClass, which is skips an array of methods to skip applying.
+Such as if you need to define special enable/disable behavior.
 But that makes our piece very easy to actually make now:

 ```javascript
 const Genre = require('../Genre');